devAyushDubey/CodeChallenge-Envirocar-Rasa/README.md

-# This is an implementation [RASA and Actions Server] of voicecommand for enquiring about the currently selected car as specified in the [Code Challenge](https://wiki.52north.org/Projects/GSoC2023ProjectIdeas#enviroCar_App:_Voice_Command).
+# This is an implementation [RASA and Actions Server] of voicecommand for add a new car and also enquiring about the currently selected car as specified in the [Code Challenge](https://wiki.52north.org/Projects/GSoC2023ProjectIdeas#enviroCar_App:_Voice_Command).
 # Android Part: [Here](https://github.com/devAyushDubey/CodeChallenge-Envirocar-Android)
 <h1 align="center">enviroCar Rasa Bot</h1>
 <p align="center">A bot for <a href="https://github.com/enviroCar/enviroCar-app">enviroCar android application</a> part of Google Summer of Code 2022 project: <a href="https://summerofcode.withgoogle.com/programs/2022/projects/xXN12jAU">voice command</a>.</p>